The Clubhouse

 Royal Birkdale Golf Club

-How we would love to see the Ryder Cup return to this fabulous links, which last hosted the prestigious event back in 1969.
-Regularly ranked as the best golf course in England, Royal Birkdale has hosted the contest on two occasions.
+Regularly ranked among the world’s top 20 by Golf Digest, Royal Birkdale has hosted the contest on two occasions.
 Jack Nicklaus, Lee Trevino and Peter Alliss were among the big-name players in the field during the latter occasion, which would prove to be the closest contest in Ryder Cup history.

 Royal Birkdale Golf Club